Dolton20/UE4-Modkit-Builder/README.md

-# Minecraft Dungeons Mod Kit
+# UE4 Modkit

-This is a set of tools to make it easier to work on mods for Minecraft Dungeons.
+This will create a set of tools to make it easier to work on mods for Unreal Engine Games.
 The tools will only run on Windows.

-If you are looking for tools to make resource packs for the game, check out [the `resource-packs` branch](https://github.com/Dokucraft/Dungeons-Mod-Kit/tree/resource-pack) of the mod kit.

 ## Prerequisites

 These need to be installed in order to use the tools:

 - [Python 3.8+](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l)
-- Unreal Engine 4.22
+- Unreal Engine (Use the version the game uses)

-You can download Unreal Engine for free through the Epic Games Store app, just **make sure to select version 4.22.x**.
-Using a different version of UE4 will cause all sorts of strange issues.
+You can download Unreal Engine for free through the Epic Games Store app, Make sure to install the version that the game you are modding is using.

-## Example Files

-There are a few example files included with these tools that you may want to remove if you're making your own mod:

-- Dungeons/Content/data/resourcepacks/squidcoast/blocks.json
-- UE4Project/Content/Decor/Prefabs/Lever/T_Lever.png
-- UE4Project/Content/Decor/Prefabs/Lever/T_Lever.uasset

-You can automatically remove these using the `Tools/clean_up_mod_kit.bat` tool.

 ## Setup

+First run setup.bat, The game name will be the name of the exe (this is case sensitive)

-Edit the text files in the `Tools/user_settings` folder to configure the tools:
+After running setup.bat edit the text files in the `Tools/user_settings` folder to configure the tools:

 | File                    | Description   |
 | ----------------------- | ------------- |